 Earn your online French MATL Degree from Southern Miss!

-This convenient and affordable online French MATL degree from Southern Miss brings together foreign language teachers and teachers-to-be from all parts of the United States and abroad.
+This convenient and affordable online French MATL degree from Southern Miss brings together world language teachers and teachers-to-be from all parts of the United States and abroad.
 Our large variety of courses are aimed to meet the multi-faceted needs of today’s language teachers.
-This is your life, plus college.
+This is your life, plus college!

 Your future starts at Southern Miss!

 Check out some of the jobs our graduates landed after earning this degree:

 - Language Institute Coordinator